 A reimbursable snack must contain full servings of any two of the following four food components:

 - Fruit, Vegetable, or 100 percent Juice – ¾ cup

-- Grain or Bread Product – 1 slice bread, for example
+- Grain/Bread – 1 slice bread, for example

-- Meat or Meat Alternate – 1 ounce meat, for example
+- Meat/Meat Alternate – 1 ounce meat, for example

 For snacks, these components may be served in any combination, except that juice may not be served when milk is the only other component.
 Portion sizes for various age groups can be found on page 15 in the USDA Food Buying Guide, Introduction .
 Sample snack menus are available in the California Adolescent Nutrition and Fitness Program's (CANFIT) Healthy Snack Guide for Your After School Program .

 A reimbursable meal must contain full servings of all of the following four food components: